Child Custody

 In Nevada, as in most states, the controlling court custody policy is to do what is in “the best interests of the child.”
 Parents can and do often vigorously disagree as to what custody arrangements may or not align with this policy.
 If the parties can’t agree, ultimately a court will hear the evidence from both sides and decide for you what it deems is best for the child(ren).
 Generally, family courts assume that maintaining a continuing and frequent relationship with both parents is best, which replicates how they lived prior to the divorce or separation.

-What Are the Types of child Custody in Nevada?
+What are the two types of child custody in Nevada?

 The two forms of custody include legal custody and physical custody.